“What is the best ivy to grow on my home?”

 Ivy covered walls are a great way to make a bold statement and add additional character to your home.

-It also makes for a beautiful ground cover.
+This hardy plant also makes for a beautiful ground cover.

 *This post contains affiliate links.
 This means if you click a link and purchase something, I may get a small commission from it at no cost to you.
 For more info, please read my disclaimer.
 I only refer things that I truly love and hope you will too!